DaemonLab/Drone-Swarm-InterIIT-2023/README.md

   To Do-
 - Sending the actual calculated values from posefile( marker) to pidfile instead of current pseudo values( camera wasn't working)
 ( done now in SWARMY2)

+in main file-
+check cyclic rpt values to stabalize the drone at a hover position auto trimming check